jenkinsci/chef-identity-plugin/README.md

 Get your bearings with <https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial>

 ## TO DO
-* Officially track these on Waffle.io once in Jenkins repo
+* Officially track these on Waffle.io once in Jenkins repo?
+Or Jenkin's Jira?
-* Localize, localize, localize (and help pages)
+* Localize
 * Setup FormValidation to remind people key and knife fields aren't optional
+* Ensure the `client_key` has a value of `'./user.pem'` in the knife.rb file
+* -OR- overwrite it for the user to ensure the expected value is there?
 * Button to validate key + knife file on Config screen?
-Will require external libraries
+Will require external libraries/tools
 * Use FileCallable for File actions?
-* Ensure client.pem file permissions are 600?
 * Throw Build error if Identity has been removed from the Admin but job still configured for it.

 # LICENSE and AUTHOR: